Important Safety Information for DARZALEX®

 DARZALEX® may cause serious reactions, including:

 - Infusion-related reactions.
 Infusion-related reactions are common with DARZALEX®.
 Serious allergic reactions and reactions due to release of certain substances by your body (systemic) that can lead to death can happen with DARZALEX®.
 Your healthcare provider may temporarily stop your infusion or completely stop treatment with DARZALEX® if you have infusion-related reactions.
-Get medical help right away if you get any of the following symptoms: shortness of breath or trouble breathing, dizziness or lightheadedness (hypotension), cough, wheezing, heart beating faster than normal, low oxygen in the blood (hypoxia), throat tightness or irritation, runny or stuffy nose, headache, itching, high blood pressure, nausea, vomiting, chills, fever, or chest discomfort
+Get medical help right away if you get any of the following symptoms: shortness of breath or trouble breathing, dizziness or lightheadedness (hypotension), cough, wheezing, heart beating faster than usual, low oxygen in the blood (hypoxia), throat tightness or irritation, runny or stuffy nose, headache, itching, high blood pressure, nausea, vomiting, chills, fever, chest discomfort, or blurred vision.

 - Changes in blood tests.
 DARZALEX® can affect the results of blood tests to match your blood type.
 These changes can last for up to 6 months after your final dose of DARZALEX®.
 Your healthcare provider will do blood tests to match your blood type before you start treatment with DARZALEX®.
 Tell all of your healthcare providers that you are being treated with DARZALEX® before receiving blood transfusions